Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Application for the log-gamma directed polymers

-\begin{proof} We proof the above result by explaining how the convergence follows from the arguments for \cite[Theorem 2.7]{AKQ}.
-Note that \cite[Theorem 2.7]{AKQ} shows that, under weak noise scaling (called intermediate disorder regime in \cite{AKQ}), a modified point-to-point partition function of directed polymer model in dimension 1+1, $\frac{\sqrt{N}}{2}\mathfrak{Z}^{\omega_N}(Nt+\sqrt{N}x,\sqrt{N}x;N^{-1/4})$, converges to the chaos series $\mathcal{Z}_{\sqrt{2}}(t,x)$ in \eqref{eq:SHE_Chaos}, which is the solution to stochastic heat equation with multiplicative noise.
-The random environment $\omega$ considered therein is of mean zero, variance one and has sixth moments.
-We record their convergence result below,
+\begin{proof} We prove the above result by explaining how the convergence follows from the arguments for \cite[Theorem 2.7]{AKQ}.
+Note that \cite[Theorem 2.7]{AKQ} shows that, under weak noise scaling (called intermediate disorder regime in \cite{AKQ}), a modified point-to-point partition function of directed polymer model in dimension 1+1, denoted by

+converges to the chaos series $\mathcal{Z}_{\sqrt{2}}(t,x)$ in \eqref{eq:SHE_Chaos}, which is the solution to stochastic heat equation with multiplicative noise.
+The random environment $\omega=\{\omega(i,j), i,j\in\mathbb{N}\}$ considered therein is of mean zero, variance one and has sixth moments.

-If we choose $\omega_N$ to be an i.i.d. random environment with each weight $\omega_N(i,j)$ distributed as follows,
+To match the above result with the log-gamma polymer model, we need to allow $\omega$ to change in $N$.
+For $N\in\mathbb{N}$, let $\omega_N$ be an i.i.d. random environment in which each $\omega_N(i,j)$ is distributed as